 If you don’t know this information from the start you are already taking a risk.
 It’s important to do your research on the company you plan on investing with.
 Just Googling your investment and the manager can give you a lot of insight about your potential investment.
 You should also be aware of any unsolicited investment offers, especially if it is promoting the use of a self-directed IRA.
 Do your homework on every investment!

 If an investment offers an outrageous guaranteed return with very low risk, you might want ask if this investment is too good to be true.
 Go with your gut instinct and don’t invest in anything you feel uncomfortable with.
 It’s always a good idea to ask a professional in cases you are unsure.
-Midland IRA is not a fiduciary but your CPA or tax advisor are great resources to consult with when making any investment.
+Midland Trust is not a fiduciary but your CPA or tax advisor are great resources to consult with when making any investment.

 The biggest mistake an investor can make is to not doing due diligence on their investment.
 Below are several websites that can help you investigate your investment: